In this article, I am explaining what do to when AirPlay is not working properly and how to fix common AirPlay problems in macOS, iOS, and iPadOS.

 Fix Your AirPlay and AirPlay Mirroring Problems

+Try these troubleshooting steps in order.
 Please after each step, test if your problem is fixed:

 iOS and Apple TV

-- Make sure that your Apple TV is awake
+- Make sure that your Apple TV is awake.

-- Restart your Modem.
+- Restart your iPhone or iPad.

 - Make sure that your Apple TV is connected to the Internet.
+See this article if Apple TV is not connecting to Wi-Fi.

-- If you do not hear the audio, make sure that your TV, iPad or iPhone is not muted
+- If you do not hear the audio, make sure that your TV, iPad or iPhone is not muted.

 - Make sure that your iOS device is not set to Silent.
 Check the Ring/Silent switch which is located on the left side of your iOS device.